nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_storage.rst

 * :c:enum:`BM_STORAGE_EVT_WRITE_RESULT` – Write operation completed.
 * :c:enum:`BM_STORAGE_EVT_ERASE_RESULT` – Erase operation completed.

-Each event includes the result code, information about the address range of the associated operation, and if the operation is synchronous or asynchronous.
+Each event includes the result code, information about the address range of the associated operation, and whether the operation is synchronous or asynchronous.

+Sample
+******

+The usage of this library is demonstrated in the :ref:`storage_sample` sample.

 Dependencies
 ************